Pros And Cons Of a House For Sale By Owner

-However, there are some cons to selling for sale by owner without the help of an agent.
-Make sure you know the drawbacks as well as the benefits to the for sale by owner process before you take the leap.
+However, there are some cons to selling a house by owner without the help of an agent.

 Frankly, real estate agents do make a lot of money.
-Having been in the business for thirty years, I realize this.
+Having been in the business for thirty-four years, I realize this.

 Keep reading to see all the pros and cons of selling a home for sale by owner.